List of legendary kings of Denmark: Runekrønike

 Runekrønike is longer than Kongetal, both in terms of the number of kings listed (its fragment starts earlier with Froþe son of Hading, and ends contemporary with the manuscript at the reign of Eric VI Menved) and in the detail given about their reigns.
 However, unlike the Kongetal, it names very few queens.

 The Runekrønike is not wholly consistent with the Kongetal.
 Some names are spelled differently, for example Værmund (ᚡᛅᚱᛘᚢᚿᛑ) in the Kongetal is written Uærmund (ᚢᛅᚱᛘᚢᚿᛑ) in Runekrønike.
 It also excludes Olaf son of Inggiæld, skipping directly to Froþe son of Olaf, possibly because of a scribal error.
 Also, as mentioned above, the list of kings are different after Haldan son of Froþe: Kongetal says that Haldan is followed by his brother, the otherwise unknown Hiþing, whereas Runekrønike says that the kingship passed to Siwald.

 The Runekrønike is heavily based on Saxo's Gesta Danorum (see above), although shorter, but it also deviates in some places.
 For example, while Saxo has Ro and Helge as the sons of Halfdan, the Runekrønike says instead that they are the sons of Halfdan's own father Froþe.
 While Saxo mentions the battle between Hother and the (believed) semi-divine Balder, the Runekrønike goes even further with euhemerisation by making Balder a rival king from Zealand, and calls him the son of Þouhma ("Þouhma" is the genitive spelling; the nominative could be different) instead of a son of Odin as in Saxo.

 The Runekrønike also includes material from (and deviates from material in) other sources, including the Chronicon Lethrense.
 Although it mentions both the dog king (installed as the Danish king by the king of Sweden) and King Snio (Snow) from Chronicon Lethrense, Snio doesn't become king immediately after the dog king in the Runekrønike; instead, at least six other kings come between them.

+The kings listed in Runekrønike, up to Gorm the Old, are: